Ontotext-AD/ontorefine-cli/commands/delete.md

 Deletes a project from Ontotext Refine.

 Parameters:
-      PROJECT       The identifier of the project to delete.
+      PROJECT       The identifier of the project that should be deleted.

 Options:
   -u, --url <url>   The URL of the Ontotext Refine instance to connect to, e.g.